hkjangshu/CriPakTools/README.md

 CriPakTools-mod
 ===========
-This tool is based on code by Falo , Nanashi3 ,esperknight and uyjulian I forked and added more features.
+This tool is based on code by Falo , Nanashi3 ,esperknight and uyjulian.

+I forked and added more features in the *NEW* GUI Version.

 * Add Shift-JIS support for CPK files.
 * Support 2GB+ CPK for PS3.